Articles

 Main features of minimalism often mentioned by designers include:

-Surely, the list can be continued but even the given positions show that minimalism in UI sounds like user-friendly trend.
-Applied wisely, it helps users to see the core elements of the interface and makes user journey intuitive and purposeful.
+Surely, the list can be continued, but even the given positions show that minimalism in UI sounds like a user-friendly trend.
+Applied wisely, it helps users to see the core elements of the interface and makes the user journey intuitive and purposeful.
 Moreover, minimalist interfaces usually look sophisticated and uncluttered bringing aesthetic satisfaction as one of the factors of desirability in UX.

 Practices of minimalism in digital design

-Today minimalism is one of the wide-spread trends in the design of websites and mobile applications.
+Today, minimalism is one of the most widespread trends in website and mobile application design.
 Main points to consider can be described in the following practices.

 Flat design

 As we mentioned in one of our previous articles, flat design became a great supporter of minimalism in modern digital products.
-The most prominent feature of this direction is applying flat 2-dimensional visual details as the opposite of highly realistic and detailed skeuomorphic images.
+The most prominent feature of this direction is applying flat, 2-dimensional visual details, as opposed to highly realistic and detailed skeuomorphic images.
 Flat images usually use fewer elements and curves, avoid highlights, shadows, gradients, or textures.
-This approach allows creating images, buttons, icons, and illustrations which look neat in different resolutions and sizes.
+This approach allows creating images, buttons, icons, and illustrations that look neat in different resolutions and sizes.
 It lets designers enhance usability and visual harmony of user interfaces.

-However, the terms “flat” and “minimalist” shouldn’t replace each other which often happens today.
+However, the terms “flat” and “minimalist” shouldn’t replace each other, which often happens today.
 They are not the same.
-“Flat” deals with the style of icons, illustration, buttons, and other visual elements of the interface in the aspect of gradients, textures, shadows, etc. “Minimalist” has a much broader meaning and deals with the layout in general, its composition, color palette, contrast and all the techniques of visual performance applied to it.
-So, flat can be described as one of the design techniques applied in the minimalist approach to creating interfaces.
+“Flat” deals with the style of icons, illustrations, buttons, and other visual elements in the interface, focusing on aspects such as gradients, textures, and shadows.
+“Minimalist” has a much broader meaning and deals with the layout in general, its composition, color palette, contrast, and all the techniques of visual performance applied to it.
+A flat design can be described as one of the design techniques used in the minimalist approach to creating interfaces.

 Monochrome or limited color palette

 Color is a feature of great potential in the design of interfaces as it can set both informative and emotional links between the product and the user.
-Designers working in minimalism tend to take the maximum from color choices, and in most cases, they limit the color palette to monochrome or minimal set of colors.
+Designers working in minimalism tend to make the most of color choices, and in most cases, they limit the color palette to monochrome or a small set of colors.
 This strengthens the chosen colors and doesn’t distract users with too much variety.
-Such an approach is efficient in interfaces concentrating users’ attention on particular actions like buying, subscribing, donating, starting to use, etc. Moreover, from the psychological perspective, the colors usually transfer particular associations and emotions perceived by users, so limited palette makes chosen colors stronger in this aspect.
+Such an approach is efficient in interfaces, concentrating users’ attention on particular actions like buying, subscribing, donating, starting to use, etc. Moreover, from a psychological perspective, colors usually evoke particular associations and emotions in users, so a limited palette makes the chosen colors stronger in this aspect.

 Bold and expressive typography

-Typography in minimalistic design is seen as one of the core visual elements of not only informing users about the content but also setting the style and enhancing visual performance.
-Choosing the way of concise use for graphics, designers usually pay much attention to the choice of typography and never hurry in testing the pairs, sizes and combinations.
-As well as color, fonts and typefaces are seen as a strong graphic element contributing to general elegance and the emotional message it sends.
+Typography in minimalist design is seen as one of the core visual elements, not only informing users about the content but also setting the style and enhancing visual performance.
+Choosing a concise approach to graphics, designers usually pay close attention to the choice of typography and never hurry when testing pairs, sizes, and combinations.
+As well as color, fonts, and typefaces are seen as strong graphic elements that contribute to general elegance and the emotional message they send.
 On the other hand, readability and legibility do not lose their leading positions in the matter of choice.

 Choice limitation

-One of the strong sides of minimalism in interfaces is enhanced user concentration.
-Being focused on functionality and simplicity, the pages and screens of this kind don’t usually overload users attention with decorative elements, shades, colors, details, motion, so in this way, they support high attention ratio and often let users quickly solve their problems and navigate through the website or app.
+One of the key benefits of minimalism in interfaces is increased user concentration.
+Being focused on functionality and simplicity, the pages and screens of this kind don’t usually overload users’ attention with decorative elements, shades, colors, details, motion, so in this way, they support a high attention ratio and often let users quickly solve their problems and navigate through the website or app.

 Birds of Paradise Encyclopedia